r-schl/mandelbrot-cli/README.md

 The application reads the yaml data that is written to the specified configuration file and creates an image based on this data.
 This image is saved at the specified output path.
 There are also optional arguments that can be added before specifying the configuration path:

-`-v` 	print detailed information about the calculation (verbose) `-o` 	open the image after the calculation is completed
+`-v` 	prints detailed information about the calculation (verbose) `-o` 	opens the image after the calculation is completed

 These arguments can also be combined.
 For example: `-vo` or `-ov`.